ticklecatisback/GhidraChatGPT/README.md

 **Beautify Function** (Tools > GhidraChatGPT > Beautify Function)
 Attempts to beautify the current function by identifying and applying more meaningful variable and function names with the help of ChatGPT.

+**Llama3.2 Integration** (Tools > GhidraChatGPT > Llama3.2 Integration)
+Allows you to use llama3.2 functionalities within the GhidraChatGPT plugin.
+Ensure you have followed the setup instructions to include llama3.2 in your build.

 ### Settings